-The data steward(s) of each domain shall evaluate and classify data for which he or she is responsible according to the definitions in this policy and the procedures specified in UW System Administrative Procedure 1031.A, Information Security: Data Classification.
-A data steward may classify specific data elements at a higher level than identified in the procedure.
-A data steward may not reclassify to a lower level any data that is specifically classified in the procedure.
+The Data Steward(s) of each institution shall evaluate and classify data for which he, or she, is responsible for according to the definitions in this policy and the standards specified in UW System Administrative Procedure 1031.A, Information Security: Data Classification Standard.
+A Data Steward may classify specific data elements at a higher level than identified in the procedure.
+A Data Steward may not reclassify to a lower level any data that is specifically classified in the procedure.

 B. Data Protection

-All information shall be kept in a manner consistent with appropriate controls, and procedures commensurate with its data classification the protections outlined in UW System Administrative Procedure 1031.B, Information Security: Data Protections.
-UW System Administrative Procedure 1031.B, Information Security: Data Protections.
+All information shall be kept in a manner consistent with appropriate controls, and standards commensurate with its data classification and the protections outlined in UW System Administrative Procedure 1031.B, Information Security: Data Protection Standard.

-Information shall also be maintained according to appropriate UW System record retention policies, applicable state and federal laws, and State of Wisconsin policies.
+Information shall also be maintained according to appropriate UW System record retention policies, applicable state and federal laws and regulations.

-FERPA data may contain elements from multiple classifications (i.e. data domains).
-The composition of these data domains may result in either a high or moderate risk data classification.
+Family Educational Rights and Privacy Act (FERPA) data may contain elements from multiple classifications (i.e. data sets).
+The composition of these data sets may result in either a high or moderate risk data classification.
 In these cases, protections prescribed by federal law will take precedence.